-In the standard setup Awingu validates directly with the Active Directory (AD) if the username/password provided in the Awingu login page is correct.
-To do this it makes a connection over LDAP(s) and if the credentials are fine it will fetch over LDAP(s) the security groups of the user and build up the Awingu user profile and landing page.
+In the standard setup Awingu validates directly against the Active Directory (AD) if the username/password provided on the Awingu login page is correct.
+It makes a connection over LDAP(s) and if the credentials are valid, it will fetch the security groups over LDAP(s) of the user and build up the Awingu user profile and landing page.
 When starting a virtual desktop (VDI) or a remote application (remote app) the credentials are transparently injected into the RDP stream and the VDI or remote app is started.